Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: When Nathan and Nathan PC come looking for you to repay your debt, it can be a stressful situation.
-Avoid summary judgment by responding to lawsuits with the right affirmative defense.
+Summary: When Nathan and Nathan PC come looking for repayment on your debt, it can be a stressful situation.
+Avoid summary judgment by responding to lawsuits and take proactive steps to resolve your debt issue.
+Solo can help.

 If you are being sued for debt from a collector named Nathan and Nathan PC, you may be worried, stressed out, or unsure of where to turn next.
-Typically, this will come in the form of a summons threatening a lawsuit for debt.
+Typically, this will come in the form of a Complaint and Summons.

 This notification of a debt lawsuit can occur for various reasons.
 Whether it is for unpaid medical debt, credit card debt, or other forms of consumer debt.
 If you are being taken to court by Nathan and Nathan PC, your debt was most likely sold to this company by the original creditor.